Drama and Art in Education

 • Having understood the core of education, they devise methods for creative learning.

-• The students are able to yield better results and act as catalysts for change in society.
+• The students can yield better results and act as catalysts for change in society.

 • The students comprehend the difference between Education and Experience.

-Drama and Art in Education BEd Practical File
+How to Create a Drama and Art in Education BEd Practical File?

 Courtesy: Aspiring Teachers